sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example, XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high in our final model, other modeling approaches could be tested, especially those somewhat similar to Random Forest, for example, XGBoost, LightGBM to see if even more accuracy could be gained.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty as realistically possible.
 <br>
 <br>
 ### Key Definition  <a name="overview-definition"></a>